Medical Data Breach Compensation Claims Guide

 Following a breach of the UK GDPR, medical records may be accessed or used in another unauthorised way.
 Make sure you check through your affairs to see which areas (if any) of your life have been impacted.
 Don’t hesitate to get in touch if you have any questions.

-Who A Medical Data Breach Claim Could Be Made Against
+Who Can I Make A Medical Data Breach Claim Against?

 Within the GDPR, the role of the data controller is defined as the organisation or individual who defines why your personal information is required and how it will be processed.
 Usually, the data controller will be investigated by the ICO if there is a breach, and they will usually be the party you would sue.
 That said, it is also possible to claim against the data processor as well.